Jean Augustin Ernouf: Governor of Guadeloupe

 In 1804, Ernouf became a Grand Officer of the Legion of Honor.
-Shortly afterward, he was sent to Guadeloupe as captain general (i.e. governor) of the colony, to restore order in the wake of an 1802 rebellion by Magloire Pélage and Louis Delgrès against the reintroduction of direct French rule and slavery.
+Shortly afterward, he was sent to Guadeloupe as the new governor of the colony, charged with restoring order in the wake of an 1802 rebellion by Magloire Pélage and Louis Delgrès against the reintroduction of direct French rule and slavery.
+Within a year, Ernouf had fully restored slavery in Guadeloupe along with colony's productivity through waves of brutal repression.
+In contrast, he generously treated white planters who returned to Guadeloupe.
+Ernouf also ordered the occupation of the nearby Swedish colony of Saint Barthélemy, whose inhabitants traded with Haiti, which had recently gained independence from French rule as a result of the Haitian Revolution.

-Within a year, after burning former slaves who refused to go back to the plantations, Ernouf had restored slavery and agricultural production in the colony.
-From his base on Guadeloupe, he dealt generously with many of the refugee planters who escaped the previous years' carnage.
-He also took over the Swedish island of St. Barts, where the rebels of St. Domingo had taken refuge, and from which they coordinated privateering 80 million francs.
-There is some evidence to suggest that he either actively encouraged, or at least permitted, the earlier practice of privateering against British and American shipping; British officers later found open commissions, signed by Ernouf, which suggested he was granting commissions to privateers for "services" rendered.
-Four privateer ships sailing from Guadeloupe between 1805 and 1810 bore the name Général Ernouf, one of which was the captured sloop-of-war HMS Lilly), which underscores his encouragement of privateering.
-His task was further complicated by the failure of the Treaty of Amiens and the outbreak of war with Britain.
+Ernouf's task was complicated by the British declaration of war on France in 1803, which initiated the Napoleonic Wars.
 To protect Guadeloupe, he ordered the construction of several coastal batteries around the colony's shores.
+There is evidence to suggest that he either encouraged French privateering against British and American shipping; British officers later found letters of marque allegedly signed by Ernouf to privateers.
+Four French privateers operating out of Guadeloupe between 1805 and 1810 were named Général Ernouf, one of which was the captured sloop-of-war HMS Lilly.
+In 1808, British forces captured Marie-Galante as part of the Caribbean campaign of 1803–1810.
+Ernouf subsequently ordered an attack against the island after hearing that disease had weakened the British garrison there.
+Black slaves in Marie-Galante agreed to assist the British in exchange for their freedom, and the French attack was repulsed.

-The British capture of Martinique in 1809 marked a critical point for the French on Guadeloupe; blockaded on all sides by the naval forces of the British, the French civilians and soldiers were reduced to near starvation.
-In January 1810, the British initiated an invasion of Guadeloupe; Sir Alexander Cochrane's naval force landed 11,000 British troops under the command of Lieutenant-General George Beckwith landed on the island's eastern side at Capesterre-Belle-Eau.
-Attacked on three sides at the end of January 1810, Ernouff's force mounted a spirited, although short defense and capitulated on 6 February 1810, after which he was transported to Britain.
-He was repatriated to France in a prisoner exchange in 1811.
+The British capture of Martinique in 1809 led the French situation in Guadeloupe to become critical; due to the Royal Navy's effective blockade, the French troops and civilians on Guadeloupe were reduced to near starvation.
+In January 1810, the British invaded Guadeloupe; Rear-admiral Sir Alexander Cochrane oversaw the landing of 11,000 British troops under Lieutenant-general George Beckwith on the island's eastern side at Capesterre-Belle-Eau.
+Attacked on three sides at the end of January 1810, Ernouf's troops mounted a spirited yet brief defense and capitulated on 6 February 1810, after which he was transported to Britain.
+Ernouf was repatriated to France in a prisoner exchange in 1811.
 Angered at the loss of Guadeloupe to the British, Napoleon accused Ernouf of abuse of power, embezzlement and treason.
-He spent 23 months in captivity in France while the courts debated how to proceed.
+He spent 23 months in prison while French courts debated how to proceed.